accetto/xubuntu-vnc-novnc/README.md

   This script can be used for updating the `version sticker` badges in README files.
 It is intended for local use before publishing the repository.

   The script does not include any help, because it takes only a single argument - the path where to start searching for files (default is `../docker`).
+However, there is the file `local-building-example.md` explaining how to use it.

 ## Issues